What to Do After Falling Victim to Number Plate Theft

 Stolen personalised number plates

-If you have had a registration plate stolen that was personalised, the government claim that you can apply to keep the number, regardless of whether or not you retrieve the physical plate again.
+If you have had a personalised registration plate stolen, the government claim that you can apply to keep the number, regardless of whether or not you retrieve the physical plate again.
 You must provide documents that prove the theft is legitimate, though, and that your vehicle was valid to be driven on roads.
 For more information visit the government’s official page on vehicle theft.

 If your personalised plates have been cloned, fines through your door may be the first time you are made aware of it.
 In this case, you should return the fines to where they came from with a letter and any proof to explain your situation.